ozloty06/Excel_Kickstarter-Analysis/Kickstarter_Written_Report.md

 *See image: Outcomes_vs_Goals.png*

 ### Additional Notes
-As there are only about 1000 campaigns in the "plays" subcategory, the number of plays with higher goals is relatively small and so the data shows increased volitility that may be attributed to few data points.
+As there are only about 1000 campaigns in the "plays" subcategory, the number of plays with higher goals is relatively small and so the data shows increased volatility that may be attributed to few data points.

-In closing, additioanl analysis could be conducted, including looking at more recent data to see if recent trends vary from historic trends, focus on geographic area analysis to ensure we're representing the area of interest to Louise, or even take a look at campaign duration to determine if there's an ideal length for a kickstarter campaign in general or with "plays" specifically.
+In closing, additional analysis could be conducted, including looking at more recent data to see if recent trends vary from historic trends, focus on geographic area analysis to ensure we're representing the area of interest to Louise, or even take a look at campaign duration to determine if there's an ideal length for a Kickstarter campaign in general or with "plays" specifically.